-Spotted leaves on black eyed Susan appear where fungal spores have been allowed to overwinter and conditions were right for reinfection in the spring.
-Tight spacing, overhead watering and high humidity contribute to the spread of these leaf spot diseases – the very nature of these plants makes breaking the disease cycle difficult.
+Spotted leaves on black-eyed Susan appear where fungal spores have been allowed to overwinter and conditions were right for reinfection in the spring.
+Tight spacing, overhead watering, and high humidity contribute to the spread of these leaf spot diseases– the very nature of these plants makes breaking the disease cycle difficult.

 To maintain proper spacing for good air circulation, you’ll have to aggressively pull volunteer seedlings that spring from the many seeds Rudbeckia produce in the fall.

 Removing spent foliage will help in small plantings, since it removes spore sources, but this is often impractical due to the nature of prairie plants.
-If your Rudbeckia suffer from leaf spots each season, you may consider applying a copper-based fungicide to the plants when they emerge and continue treating them on a schedule to prevent infection.
+If your Rudbeckia suffers from leaf spots each season, you may consider applying a copper-based fungicide to the plants when they emerge and continue treating them on a schedule to prevent infection.

 Again, since the spots are mainly cosmetic, this may be a wasted effort if you don’t mind spotty foliage.
-Many gardeners simply arrange their black eyed Susans in group plantings so the leaves are less obvious as the summer progresses.
+Many gardeners simply arrange their black-eyed Susans in group plantings, so the leaves are less obvious as the summer progresses.